-To avoid amplification of contaminating genomic DNA, design primers so one half hybridizes to the 3′ end of one exon and the other half to the 5′ end of the adjacent exon.
+To avoid amplification of contaminating genomic DNA, design primers so that one-half of the primer hybridizes to the 3′ end of one exon, and the other half to the 5′ end of the adjacent exon.

 Use the default settings.
-The program will use the Refseq mRNA sequence from the organism you selected to calculate the primers.
+The program will use the RefSeq mRNA sequence from the organism you selected to design the primers.

 Checking the Output Screen

 Once all the parameters are set, clicking on ‘Get primers’ returns a list of potential forward and reverse primer sequences to choose from.
 This can take a while but the screen updates periodically to show the time since submission.